mlanza/atomic/src/transients/about.md

 Transient data ought not be revealed outside the object which contains it.

 The mutable protocols (e.g. `mut.conj`) are treated as commands per command-query separation.
 That is, the mutable operators have no return values.
 This differs from Clojure.

+## Extreme Immutability
+I contemplated whether all stateful objects could be rewritten as persistent objects and in many cases they can.
+The drawback is they necessitate a state container and are less performant than their stateful counterpart.

+I had considered if it the library could be immutables focused, but I recalled the importance of the dom and its part in app development.
+The dom is one big stateful ball of mutability.
+When one recognizes the need to operate against natives the notion of eliminating transient types is gone.
+The transient operations must exist because stateful objects continue to exist!
+And the only way to eliminate the need for transient types is to ignore stateful objects.